A limited number of graduate assistantships are available to both MA and PhD students.

 First Year Masters Students

 during the first two full semesters.
-They are also expected to intern with an experienced
+In their first year, MAs are also required to

-teaching, they are required to attend a weekly one-hour course (COMM 7002) designed
+attend a weekly one-hour course (COMM 7002) designed to enhance their pedagogical

-to help them manage students, determine grading strategies, and handle other responsibilities
+skills, determine grading strategies, and handle other responsibilities as the sole

 First Year Doctoral Students

 Typically a doctoral student will have teaching experience coming into the program,